marvelousdesign/GMH-ShortURL/README.md

 # Testing out the app

-To test it out locally, you'll have to switch out const variables in client/createPost.js, client/getPosts.js, and the process environment variables in server/routes/db.js.
+To test it out locally, you'll have to switch out the process environment variables in server/routes/db.js, since that one is use for the output of the shorturl.

 Test out the app by saving multiple long urls to see if the validation will accept it, and if it'll accept your custom short code.